Which is the Right Solar Inverter Hybrid, String, Microinverters

 The answer is it depends.

-Suppose you have insufficient space for a and your inverter’s main job will be to work with a large battery.
+Suppose you have insufficient space for a large solar array, and your inverter’s main job will be to work with a large battery.
 In such a case, choose the inverter first.

 On the other hand, if you are installing a large solar array or multiple string, the inverter must match that and the use cases you plan for this array.